cerndigitalmemory/oais-platform/README.md

 DJANGO_SUPERUSER_PASSWORD=root DJANGO_SUPERUSER_USERNAME=root DJANGO_SUPERUSER_EMAIL=root@root.com python3 manage.py createsuperuser --noinput
 # Run the application
 python manage.py runserver
-# List the contents of a tape directory of a given path (when not providing a path, CTA_BASE_PATH will be used as default)
-python manage.py browse_tape https://eosctapublic.cern.ch:8444//eos/ctapublic/archivetest/digitalmemory/
 ```

 See [troubleshooting](docs/troubleshooting.md) for further instructions on how to maintain an instance and debug issues.